Tuesday, 16 August 2016

 b.
 Xylem parenchyma d.
 Xylem sclerenchyma.

-12. How are simple tissues different from complex tissues?
+12. How are simple tissues different from

 Ans-